 Every year at least one person asks me whether or not whole cottonseed can be fed to their livestock.
-And after all of these years, I am still surprised at the question.
+And after all of these years, the question still surprises me.

 Upland cottonseed is one of the best supplements, from a nutritional standpoint, that I have ever seen.
-It has a moderate protein level, a high energy level that is derived from fat instead of starch, and a moderate fiber level.
-It can be stored on the ground as the hairs on the seed, called linters, on the outside help to shed moisture from the outer shell.
+It has a moderate protein level.
+It also has a high energy level derived from fat instead of starch and a moderate fiber level.
+Store it on the ground.
+The hairs on the seed, called linters, help to shed moisture from the outer shell.

 However, it is difficult to feed, in that it doesn’t auger well, or flow like a grain will.
 So the only way to handle it is with a scoop, front end loader, or in buckets.
 And it’s hard to know how much you are feeding at a time, since it’s hard to guess how much seed is in each bucket, or scoop.

 Cottonseed is not perfect, but I think a deeper evaluation will help to show its benefits and problems.
 First, let’s look at its protein level.
 Cottonseed can run from 17% to 26% total protein in the whole seed.
-Many producers get confused since cottonseed meal has a protein level of 41% total protein.
-However, the meal is what is left when the oil (or fat) and the hulls are extracted in processing.
+Cottonseed meal has a protein level of 41% total protein.
+When the hulls and oil are extracted the meal is left.

 The protein content seems to be higher in plants that had plenty of moisture during the growing season.
 The seed I have had analyzed from drought years from predominantly non-irrigated farms will be lower in protein than those that came from mostly irrigated farms.
-So if you do look for cottonseed, try to find a source that is supplied by irrigated farms to get a higher protein content.
+Look for an irrigated farm to get a higher protein content.

 For livestock grazing dormant winter forages, which have low levels of degradable protein, a supplement that is high in undegradable protein can hinder forage intake, due to lower numbers of microorganism in the rumen.

 These microorganisms depend on degradable protein as their source of amino acids for existence, so a shortage in degradable protein, will limit their population numbers.
-If their numbers are reduced, it either takes longer to break down the fiber in the diet, or the fiber is less completely metabolized.
-So having a sufficient amount of protein available in the rumen is critical.
+When population numbers decline it takes longer to break down fiber in the diet.
+Having a sufficient amount of protein available in the rumen is critical.

 This condition also exists for goats and deer that must rely on browse that has secondary compounds in them that tie up proteins.
 In a sense, these proteins that are tied up by these chemicals become undegradable protein, since they are unavailable to the microorganisms.
 However, most of these secondary compounds will be broken down by the acid and enzyme environment of the abomasum, and the proteins will be released to be metabolized in the abomasum.

 So using cottonseed as the sole protein source can, with diets with low degradable protein values, result in protein deficiencies in the rumen of your livestock.
-This can be corrected by feeding a combination of a highly degradable protein source, such as urea, or a natural protein source like soybean or cottonseed meal.
-By feeding a combination of ingredients with different levels of degradability, you can better balance the protein factions of the diet.
+To correct protein deficiencies feed a combination of a highly degradable protein sources.
+Some examples of a highly degradable protein source are urea.
+You can also feed a natural protein source like soybean or cottonseed meal.
+By feeding a combination of ingredients with different levels of degradability, you can better balance the protein factions of the diet.\

 Next let’s look at the energy level of cottonseed.
 No other feed that we normally use in livestock production can come close to the energy value of cottonseed.
-Soybeans are close, but need to be roasted to get the full benefit of the amino acids in soybeans.
+Soybeans are close, however, they require roasting to get the full benefit of the amino acids.